 - 4-1/2 cups of water

-- 5 ounces of fatback or salt pork, rinsed and cubed, sliced or quartered
+- 5 ounces of fatback, salt pork (rinsed) or bacon, cubed, sliced or quartered

 - 1 teaspoon of freshly cracked black pepper, or to taste

 - 1/4 teaspoon of cayenne pepper, or to taste, optional